|

 The new engine had to have a beautiful place to sit in!

-It's hard work to clean and remove paint in an engine bay with all
+It's hard work to clean and remove paint in an engine bay with all details and corners.

 Stefan is making the last preparations before starting up the engine first time.